 I found myself faced with a dilemma.
 How do I store my wood cutting board collection (we’ll call it) when it’s not in use?
 I came up with a few ideas, four to be exact, which I plan to share with you today.
 Suddenly, my useful and functional cutting boards became beautiful additions to my decor throughout the farmhouse and now I can appreciate them all every day.

-4 Ways of Using Wood Cutting Boards in Your Home as Decor:
+4 Ways of Using Wood Cutting Boards in Decor at Home:

 When it comes to hanging wood cutting boards on the wall, different shapes and sizes make for a more interesting display.
 I found this affordable rod and hook system that’s perfect for hanging wood cutting boards on the wall in our breakfast nook.